totten/bknix/README.md

 Some of these policies/opinions can be changed, as described below ("Extended installation")

+## TODO/Issues

+* Sort out php-imap
+* Make it easier to switch between php56, php70, php71.
+(Currently, you need to search/replace in `default.nix`.)
+* Instead of putting most code in `./civicrm-buildkit`, put it in `$out`.
+(Preferrably... without neutering git cache.)
+* PHPStorm doesn't like using the `phpunit4` PHAR unless the filename has the `.phar` extension.

 ## Tips

+* To run Civi unit tests with xdebug in PHPStorm...
+    * Lookup and register the PHP interpreter.
+        * In CLI, run `nix-shell` and `which php`.
+        * In PHPStorm, open "Preferences" and find list of PHP interpreters.
+Register this one.
+    * Lookup and register the PATH.
+        * In CLI, run `nix-shell` and `echo $PATH`.
+        * In PHPStorm, open "Run => Edit Configurations".
+For the default PHPUnit, add an environment variable `PATH` with the given value.
+        * If there are active PHPUnit configurations, update them or delete them (so they can be regenerated on-demand).
+    * In the future -- whenever you upgrade the PHP runtime -- you may need to update these settings.
 * If you don't already have `git` on your system, patch `default.nix` and add it to the list of `buildInputs`.
   However, if you already have it, then leave the default.
 (This would prevent potential concerns about different programs managing the same `.git` folders.)
 * To open a MySQL command prompt with admin credentials, run `amp sql -a`.